Quick start Guide

 Depending on the data type additional constraints can be specified, e.g.

 Right panel: Analysis

-The Analysis tab now presents you a cross table functionality.
-You can drag any categorical variables from the Current data selection panel into the vertical and horizontal drop zone to create a cross table with subject counts.
+The Analysis tab presents a cross table functionality.
+You can drag any categorical variables from the Variable panel into the vertical and horizontal drop zone to create a cross table with subject counts.

 The Data Export tab allows you to select and if needed visualize in a data table, the data that you want to export.
 You can select the variables of interest by checking the boxes of the variables views in the Left panel.